Portal (IOU) (PORTAL) Reaches Self Reported Market Cap of $2.63 Billion

-Portal (IOU) (PORTAL) traded down 4% against the dollar during the 1-day period ending at 15:00 PM E.T. on September 8th.
-During the last seven days, Portal (IOU) has traded down 18% against the dollar.
-Portal (IOU) has a market cap of $2.63 billion and approximately $124,588.79 worth of Portal (IOU) was traded on exchanges in the last day.
-One Portal (IOU) token can currently be bought for about $1.62 or 0.00002331 BTC on popular exchanges.
+Portal (IOU) (PORTAL) traded down 4% against the dollar during the 24 hour period ending at 13:00 PM E.T. on September 12th.
+Over the last week, Portal (IOU) has traded down 18% against the dollar.
+Portal (IOU) has a market capitalization of $2.63 billion and $124,588.79 worth of Portal (IOU) was traded on exchanges in the last day.
+One Portal (IOU) token can currently be bought for $1.62 or 0.00002331 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.